GMOD/jbconnect/docs/features.rst

 The module is installed with 'npm install jquery'
 The mapping the mapping 'jquery': '/jblib/jquery' makes the jquery directory accessible as /jblib/jquery from the client side.

+Library Routes are virtual routes, in that they only exist when the server is lifted.
+They are virtually mapped to their respective locations in the node_modules directory.

 ``config/libroutes.js``: